kashodiya/my-open-webui/OPEN-WEBUI-GUIDE.md

 - In question box enter #
 - Press Ctrl+V
 - Hit Enter
-- Type a Apollo 11 related question
+- Type an Apollo 11 related question
 #### Challenge exercise
-- Use different models to try out same questions
+- Use different models to try out the same questions
 - Try out any other URLs
 ### A question with System Prompt
 - Open Open WebUI
 - Click New Chat